 Citizens and visitors prize Boise's strong sense of place.
 Its beautiful natural mountain setting and mild high desert climate, its urban resources and relaxed demeanor make it one of the most sought after places in the country to work and live.
-Special features-the Boise River and its Greenbelt, the string of parks and the surrounding Foothills-combine with an active downtown to create a unique urban environment.
+Special features-the Boise River and its Greenbelt, the string of parks and the surrounding foothills-combine with an active downtown to create a unique urban environment.

 Boise's growth since the 1990s has been substantial.
 In 2009 Boise became the 100th most populated city in the nation.
 Today the heart of downtown is an inviting, urbane arena for work and play.
+Higher education's collaborative community presence has increased with the growth in student populations.
+Boise State University has an all-time high of over 19,000 students and University of Idaho 's Boise campus serves just over 1,000.
 The distinctive public art installed over the past thirty years is a key part of making downtown and the surrounding neighborhoods distinctive.
-Continuing investment in a collection of site-specific artworks in public spaces-some permanent and some temporary-is essential to the ongoing development of the special place that is Boise.
+Continuing investment in a collection of site-specific artworks in public spaces is essential to attracting and maintaining the creative class and strengthening Boise's creative economy.